cloudentity/openbanking-quickstart/apps/custom-idp/README.md

 Briefly, we are going to create a Custom Identity Provider (Custom IDP) in ACP, that delegates authentication and authorization to an external OpenID Connect (OIDC) provider.
+The process is documented in [Connecting with a custom IDP](https://docs.authorization.cloudentity.com/guides/workspace_admin/connect/custom_idp/).
-For convenience in the demonstration, ACP will also serve as the external OIDC provider, but it is intended to represent a pre-existing OIDC provider that you wish to integrate with ACP.
+For convenience in the demonstration, ACP will also play the role of the external OIDC provider, but it is intended to represent a pre-existing OIDC provider that you wish to integrate with ACP.

 ## Prerequisites